techfromsage/advanced-mis/_recipes/user-matching.md

 #### Talis Aspire

 When a user logs in to Talis Aspire for the first time, their persistent id from the SAML conversation is stored in the user profile.
-Typically the `eduPersonTargettedID`, but this is not always the case and your connection with Talis Aspire may have been configured to use a different identifier location.
+Typically the `eduPersonTargetedID`, but this is not always the case and your connection with Talis Aspire may have been configured to use a different identifier location.
 You will need to ask Talis Support to find out what is configured, or you can look at the data and you may recognize the pattern of the identifier being used.

 * `persistent_id` In Advanced MIS, this type of identifier is stored in the `f_rl_users.saml_user_id` field.
 * `talis_guid` In Advanced MIS, this type of identifier is stored in the `f_rl_users.talis_guid` field.
 You will also see it in events where there is a dimension column that is identifying which user caused the event.